TLeaves/chromium-crosswalk/mojo/public/tools/bindings/README.md

 | `handle<shared_buffer>`       | Shared buffer handle.
 | `handle<data_pipe_producer>`  | Data pipe producer handle.
 | `handle<data_pipe_consumer>`  | Data pipe consumer handle.
+| `handle<platform>`            | A native platform/OS handle.
-| *`InterfaceType`*             | Any user-defined Mojom interface type.
+| *`pending_remote<InterfaceType>`*             | Any user-defined Mojom interface type.
 This is sugar for a strongly-typed message pipe handle which should eventually be used to make outgoing calls on the interface.
-| *`InterfaceType&`*            | An interface request for any user-defined Mojom interface type.
+| *`pending_receiver<InterfaceType>`*            | A pending receiver for any user-defined Mojom interface type.
 This is sugar for a more strongly-typed message pipe handle which is expected to receive request messages and should therefore eventually be bound to an implementation of the interface.
-| *`associated InterfaceType`*  | An associated interface handle.
+| *`pending_associated_remote<InterfaceType>`*  | An associated interface handle.
 See [Associated Interfaces](#Associated-Interfaces)
-| *`associated InterfaceType&`* | An associated interface request.
+| *`pending_associated_receiver<InterfaceType>`* | A pending associated receiver.
 See [Associated Interfaces](#Associated-Interfaces)
 | *T*?                          | An optional (nullable) value.
 Primitive numeric types (integers, floats, booleans, and enums) are not nullable.
 All other types are nullable.

 ### Modules

 Every Mojom file may optionally specify a single **module** to which it belongs.

-This is used strictly for aggregaging all defined symbols therein within a common Mojom namespace.
-The specific impact this has on generated binidngs code varies for each target language.
+This is used strictly for aggregating all defined symbols therein within a common Mojom namespace.
+The specific impact this has on generated bindings code varies for each target language.
 For example, if the following Mojom is used to generate bindings: